njmulsqb/njmulsqb.github.io/_drafts/100Days.md

 As I proceeded to this challenge, many people joined me in this caravan.
 The critics faded away with the passage of time and 100+ people followed me along this journey which I am thankful of.
 I wasn't really expecting this and I am thankful to each one of them because they were my motivation to hunt on my off days.
 To my surprise, the triagers of the program were also silent followers of my challenge and I came to know this when one of them congratuled me on this challenge and I am grateful for support from all of you.
 --- put the triager screenshot here ---

+### GitHub Repo on My Tweets

+I maintained a github repo during this challenge that contains references to all of the tweets I made during this challenge, so that if you want to see my journey you can go back to any day's progress with ease.
+Here's the repo: <a href="https://www.github.com/njmulsqb/100DaysOfHackingTweets">#100DaysOfHacking Github Repo</a>

 ### Conclusion

 When I was starting this challenge, I was full of doubts and was not expecting anything special but I was determined to do it every day, do it a little every day and that's it.
 I stucked to the rules of this challenge by doing it daily and it paid dividends.
 Was it tough?
 It definitely was!
 It took so much effort to stay dedicated and disciplined but this strengthened my will power.
-I thoroughly enjoyed this challenge Was it worth it?
+I thoroughly enjoyed this challenge.
+Was it worth it?
 Hell Ya!

-### GitHub Repo on My Tweets

-I maintained a github repo during this challenge that contains references to all of the tweets I made during this challenge, so that if you want to see my journey you can go back to any day's progress with ease.
-Here's the repo: <a href="https://www.github.com/njmulsqb/100DaysOfHackingTweets">#100DaysOfHacking Github Repo</a>

 <!-- Potential headlines:
 9 Lessons I learned from #100DaysOfHacking Challenge